RyanLauQF/BloomBERT/README.md

 ## FastAPI Endpoints

-> The API endpoints are currently deployed on Google Cloud.
-Note some time may be required for the instance to start up.
+> The API endpoints are currently deployed on Google Cloud.<br>Note some time may be required for the instance to start up.

 #### Request:
 `GET` https://bloom-bert-api-dmkyqqzsta-as.a.run.app